 Whatever brand or material that you choose is up to you and what’s comfortable, but each of these factors should be weighed heavily when choosing your picks.
 So, try out some different kinds before you make the final decision.
 You never know what you’ll like most until you try it.

 Guitar picks aren’t meant to break easily.
 In fact, most thick picks are difficult to break without wearing them down.
 So, if you’re having issues with your picks breaking, make sure to consider the thickness, material, method, and how long you’re using them.
-It happens to all guitar players at some point.
+It happens to all guitar players at some point (Relevant Question: How many guitars do you need?).
 So, make sure you fix the issue before breaking too many.